 Zona T (Zona Rosa)

 We chose not the stay here because it’s the cities capital of nightlife.
 Not to say that we don’t enjoy a good night out, we do, but we are past nightclubbing.
 The thought of staying in the heart of a nightclub area gives me a headache.
 Zona T is slightly north (about a mile) of Chapinero.
-When searching hotels options for Zona T Chapinero will display.
-In fact, all the above recommendations for Chapinero will show.
+When searching, hotel options for Zona T Chapinero will display.
+All the above recommendations for Chapinero will show.
 Zona T is packed with nightlife and shopping, here some hotels to choose from: